Krastanov/labwebsite/_pages/undergrad-qis.md

 ## Topics not covered

-These are important topics we would not have the time to cover, but you might want to pursue in the future for fuller understanding of the field.
+These are important topics we will not have the time to cover, but you might want to pursue in the future for fuller understanding of the field.
 Feel free to also discuss them during office hours.

 - Analog quantum dynamics: Hamiltonians, Schroedinger's equation
 - Noisy quantum dynamics: Kraus operators, Lindblad Master Equation, Quantum Trajectories, CPTP maps